 In addition, the serving size information is now in bold print for easier reading, and it will feature both common household measures, such as a cup, as well as the weight of the serving in grams.

 The type size for “calories” has been increased and highlighted in bold to make the information more prominent and easier to locate and read.

 There will now be two lines on the label dedicated to sugar.
 One lists the product’s total sugars (including naturally occurring sugar, such as in raisins); the other shows added sugars for easy comparison and differentiation.

 The daily values for key nutrients such as sodium, dietary fiber and vitamin D have been updated to reflect current dietary guidelines and new scientific research, and the “% Daily Value” footnote has changed to better explain what daily value means.

-To learn more about the changes to the Nutrition Facts Label, you can visit the FDA website at the link here.
+To learn more about the changes to the Nutrition Facts Label, you can visit the FDA website.